bainjen/CARS/notes.md

 - auger length: 8.7 feet --> 240 passes @ 5min each (auger takes up)
 - fuel type: diesel --> 20 gallons per 10 acres (\$350)
 - 1 pass is approx 2,087.1 feet
+- pretending there is not a turn radius -- in real life we would have to cut off corners and have fancy meneuvering to turn around.
+Base model will ignore this reality and snake around tightly.

 # Resources